 Ever wonder what separates brightly packaged instant ramen from a steaming bowl of real deal homemade ramen?
-Let me introduce you to your secret fast pass to a truly excellent ramen recipe - easy homemade miso ramen tare.
+Let me introduce you to the secret fast pass to a truly excellent bowl of ramen: Miso Ramen Tare Recipe.

-My deep dive into all things Japanese ramen resulted in this perfected home-chef version of miso ramen tare.
+After a visit to Japan last year, I took a deep dive into all things Japanese ramen that resulted in this perfected, home-chef version of miso ramen tare.

 Miso paste: a mix of red and white miso is my preference in this recipe.
 If using only white miso, the tare will have a less concentrated flavor.
 Still delicious!
 But you may want to add a little soy sauce or tamari to the mix to increase umami.